Gender budgeting

 Promoting equality is important not only from a moral argument but also from an economic perspective.
 Studies have highlighted that more equal economies benefit from higher employment rates in terms of income distribution and access to education and other services.
 Several studies have demonstrated that inequality has significant economic costs and that improving equality can boost EU growth.
 Budgets are an important means of increasing equity in all dimensions.
 Budget allocations are a central means of achieving these goals.

-Gender budgeting can be characterized as a gender-status and class-based policy.
-As a gender status policy, gender budgeting has the purpose of doing away with power hierarchies that have conferred privileges to men and devalued the contributions made by women.
-Gender budgeting remedies the disadvantages and discrimination against women by incorporating them in the budgetary process and fighting marginalization and exclusion from economic, political, and constitutional processes.
-As a class-based policy, it visualizes the sexual division of labor and exposes the consequent economic and social marginalization of women.
-Gender budgeting exposes such inequalities and sets the stage for the equalization of the status of women through the advancement of resources and civic rights to facilitate better access to services funded by governments.

-In public finance, there is insufficient evidence paid by policymakers and gender activists regarding the taxation section as gender activists should certainly be concerned about the revenue side of the budget.
-There is a direct relationship between government expenditure and taxation; when there are no sufficient revenues, the expenditure programs will be unfunded and the chances to reach gender equity are less since taxes are the essence of government profits.
-Henceforth, countries with insufficiently low revenues are generally unable to enhance public and social services which increases the burden on women to provide more care and social provision.
-In turn, women tend to fall outside the income tax threshold as they earn lower incomes than men.
-It is implemented by the ministry of women and child development.
+History

 Origin and emergence

 By the late 1970s, a broad range of specialized policy mechanisms were developed in the states of Australia to improve the economic and social status of women.
 This women's policy mechanism was not devised by the government but was developed by the so-called "femocrats" in the women's movement.
 These femocrats found employment in the women's policy sector and "created a feminist presence within the state itself".
 Against this background, the first gender budgeting initiative was undertaken in Australia in 1984.

 Pioneering analyses of the impact of public budgets on gender relations were conducted, with the belief that budgets are an essential tool for promoting gender equality.
 This Australian effort was not only important for raising gender awareness, but also served as an important reference point for subsequent gender budgeting efforts.